aram-wiencke/course/README.md

 # Software Engineering Course
 This repository contains courses about different topics for software engineering.
-It aims to provide a short introduction to topics in order to give the reader an overview.
-This overview shall give the reader the possibility to identify topics to dive into deeper.
+It aims to provide a short introduction and overview for software engineering topics.
+That overview shall a general understanding.
+We are going to provide code examples ... and will relate the theory with real world use cases.